State of Texas Emergency Assistance Registry

 How can I promote the STEAR Program?

 Agencies who regularly serve people with disabilities or senior citizens may chose to advertise the STEAR Program to their clients.
 The City of Houston has developed materials that can be distributed to clients.
-Click the link below to download the PDF version.
-Versions of these in multiple languages are coming soon
+Click the links below to download the PDF version.

 What If I Still Have More Questions?